Advantages and Disadvantages of Small Group Communication PDF

 1. More Time, Energy, and Resources

-A group needs more time, energy, and resources to discuss issues and analyze and resolve problems.
+A group needs more time, energy, and resources to discuss issues, analyze, and resolve problems.
 In contrast, less time, energy, and resources are required when an individual works alone.

-A group does not have a long attention span; instead, it has a short attention span (David Berg, 1967).
-However, a long attention span is inevitable to complete a task within the period.
+A group does not have a long attention span; instead, it has a short one (David Berg, 1967).
+However, a long attention span is necessary to complete the task within the allotted time.

 2. Conflict

-Group members are often confronted with an individual who wants to take over; therefore, conflict exists in group communication.
+Group members are often confronted with an individual who wants to take over, leading to conflict in group communication.

 3. Social Loafing

-Social loafing refers to the idle activity of a person or group member who pays less effort than other members to achieve a goal.
-They work very well alone to complete their tasks but spend less effort working in a group.
-Therefore, sometimes, social loafing stimulates to makes a group less productive.
+Social loafing refers to the tendency of a person or group member to put less effort into achieving a goal than other members.
+They work very well alone to complete their tasks but put less effort into working in a group.
+Therefore, sometimes, social loafing makes a group less productive.

 4. Blaming for shared errors

 A proverb says that to err is human.
-Errors come from personal and group activities; therefore, it is essential to identify the root cause of errors and the person who creates them.
+Errors arise from personal and group activities; therefore, it is essential to identify the root cause of errors and the person responsible for them.
 Sometimes, group members do not acknowledge shared mistakes; instead, they blame each other.
 Therefore, blaming for shared mistakes might increase conflict among group members, which reduces productivity.

 5. Sleeping Member

-Sleeping members are always barriers to reducing production in Small groups because they do not achieve the goal.
+Sleeping members are always a barrier to reducing production in Small groups because they do not achieve the goal.

 6. Scheduling Problem

 Scheduling a group or team meeting is a challenge the group faces regularly.
-Usually, all group members are unavailable to join the meeting simultaneously for their busyness.
-Hence, it reduces group productivity not for scheduling regular meetings among members.
+Usually, all group members are unavailable to join the meeting at the same time due to their busy schedules.
+Hence, it reduces group productivity, not for scheduling regular meetings among members.
 Therefore, scheduling group meetings is essential in increasing group members’ commitment.

 Conclusion

-The advantages and disadvantages of small group communication have been discussed elaborately in this article so that readers know about small group or team communication.
-Of course, the group or team must take the necessary steps to communicate effectively among group members.
+The advantages and disadvantages of small-group communication have been discussed in detail in this article so that readers understand small-group or team communication.
+Of course, the group or team must take the necessary steps to ensure effective communication among members.
 However, reducing the disadvantages of small-group communication will surely increase productivity.

 The Rationale for Studying Small Group Communication

 Firstly, we live among many small groups; for example, your family group and groups of close friends.
 Additionally, colleagues at work, social and recreational clubs, athletic teams, and many more.
-In addition, The world of work—government, politics, health, a business group.
+In addition, the world of work—government, politics, health, a business groups.
 The work relies on small groups of experts to gather, interpret, and present data to the decision-makers in their organizations.
 Similarly, Learning how to act and react in a group can help you overcome anxiety and uncertainty.
-Finally, Help you diagnose and improve your performance.
+Finally, it enables you to diagnose and improve your performance.

 Citation for this Article (APA 7th Edition)